azharkhalil0407/FastAPI/2.integration/notes.md

-# Day 2 - SQLAlchemy + Database Integration
+# SQLAlchemy + Database Integration

 ## How the Architecture Changed